ZapoVerde/whoseTurnNow/docs/User Journey.md

     *   The creation of the first **Log Entry** (`COUNTS_RESET` or a special `GROUP_CREATED` event) in the `turnLog`.
 4.  **System Action (Navigation):** Upon successful write, the application programmatically redirects the user to the new list's detail page: `/group/{groupId}`.

-### **3.3 Group Detail Page (Read-Only Skeleton)**
+### **3.3 Group Detail Page (Primary Interactive View)**

-This view is the initial destination after creation or navigation from the Dashboard.
+This view is the main hub for all interactions with a specific list, reached after creation or by navigating from the Dashboard.

-1.  **System Action (Data Fetch):** The page establishes a real-time listener for the specific `Group` document and its `turnLog` sub-collection, based on the ID in the URL.
+1.  **System Action (Data Fetch):** The page establishes real-time listeners for the specific `Group` document and its `turnLog` sub-collection, based on the ID in the URL.
-2.  **User View:** The page displays the group's **icon and name** in the header, and a placeholder for the Participant List, which currently shows only the creator as the sole participant (next in line).
+2.  **User View:** The page displays the group's **icon and name** in the header and the full, interactive participant list.
+This is where all core actions, such as taking turns, skipping turns, and group management, are performed.

----

 ## **Section 4: Flow 3 - The Core Turn Cycle (Interaction)**